De Humani Corporis Fabrica (film)

-De Humani Corporis Fabrica is a French-Swiss documentary film, directed by Lucien Castaing-Taylor and Véréna Paravel and released in 2022.
-Named after De Humani Corporis Fabrica Libri Septem, a 16th-century book series that was one of the most influential advances in the study of human anatomy, the film explores the human body through depictions of surgeries and autopsies in multiple hospitals around Paris, including intimate close-up footage from inside human bodies.
+De Humani Corporis Fabrica ("The Factory of the human body") is a 2022 French-Swiss documentary film, directed by Lucien Castaing-Taylor and Véréna Paravel.
+Named after De Humani Corporis Fabrica Libri Septem, a 16th-century book series written by the first modern anatomist Andreas Vesalius, that was one of the most influential advances in the study of human anatomy, the film explores the human body through depictions of surgeries and autopsies in multiple hospitals around Paris, including intimate close-up footage from inside human bodies.

 The film premiered in the Directors' Fortnight program at the 2022 Cannes Film Festival.
 It was also screened in the Wavelengths program at the 2022 Toronto International Film Festival, and in the main slate of the 2022 New York Film Festival.